You are who and what you are. But what about the rest of reality?

 “The map is not the territory.”

-Now, I am not sure you needed to know all of that to get the rest of this post, but I like for people to know where I am coming from.
+Now, I am not sure you needed to know all of that to get the rest of this post, but I like for people to know the basis of my fundamental ideas.
 This idea of a cognitive map can be very useful to us in understanding our lives and in dealing with other people.
 It can help us understand how we build our own map of the world.
 It can explain how our ability to use language effectively can improve our understanding of the world.
 It can help us be more effective in our lives.
 It can sometimes help us help others.
 In my humble opinion, many good therapists actually help people re-draw their inner map into one that helps them function in the world.
 When Dr. Phil asks, “How’s that working out for you?” he is, to my way of thinking, pointing out that things aren’t working out.
-And perhaps they are not working out because the person needs a new map.
+And sometimes they are not working out because the person needs a new map.

 I have been intentionally working on my map ever since.
 Anyone that knew me when I was growing up knows that my map needed a lot of work.
-A whole lot.
+And that is an understatement.

 Which finally brings me closer to the point of this post.
-Sometimes a person’s choice of profession or field of study has a lot to do with how they view the world.
+A person’s choice of profession or field of study has a lot to do with how they view the world.
 To an economist, for instance, everything is economics.
-The character Perchik, in Fiddler on the Roof, was an economist, most likely a Marxist.
+The character Perchik, in Fiddler on the Roof, was an economist, seemingly a Marxist.
 When he proposes marriage, he phrases it in economic terms.
 To a lawyer, everything is law.
 To a jazz musician, it is always good to be ready to improvise.
 Politicians view thing as politics.
 Shakespeare said, “All the world” was a stage.
-And to an actor, it is.
+To an actor or playwright, that often seem true.

 In my post, “The Roller Coaster Life Club” I reference the idea that people tend to represent life (make their map) using pictures, sounds, and feelings.
 And how they use these things influences how they live.
-I think this is largely hard wired, but it can be tweaked with some intelligent effort.
+Much of this is hardwired, but it can be tweaked with some intelligent effort.
 Another way that we make our map has to do with how we use language.
 According to Null A (General Semantics), we can be led astray by logical generalities that work fairly well in things like plane geometry.
-Generalities don’t always work in real life.
+Generalities don’t work with groups of people or situations.
 Generalities spring from words that require an all or nothing approach.
 Is a person good?
 All good?
 All bad?
 Human beings are a mixture of both.
 Many of the old western movies had heroic cowboys (who often sang) who were 100% good and right.
 If you weren’t sure, they wore a white hat and rode a palomino horse.
 I’m sure you can guess the clothing choices of the Western-Movie bad guys who were “rotten to the core” These characters were not based on real people, obviously.
 One of my favorite films most people haven’t seen is Rustlers Rhapsody.
 It has a lot of fun with those old stereotypes.

 I usually do not explain, or perhaps attempt to explain all of this.
 I just talk about the danger of “strong words.”
 The danger of strong words is that they are almost always incorrect.
 I say “almost always” because “always” is a strong word.
 Once a strong word enters the verbal equation the ability for a person to engage in quality thinking is seriously curtailed.
-But perhaps a person who understands the basis for my statements will be more likely to use this information in a positive manner instead of reading it and moving on unchallenged and unchanged.
+But perhaps if you understand this post you will be more likely to use this information in a positive manner instead of reading it and moving on unchallenged and unchanged.
 That’s why I am writing.
 You can take it from here.

 Strong words must be used with care.
-Since they are so strong, they seem to be easily grasped by the human mind and integrated into the cognitive map.
+Since they are so strong, they seem to be easily grasped by the human mind and thus integrated into the cognitive map.
 They are like mental concrete.
 Part of our minds likes simple either/or evaluations.
 Strong words associated with core beliefs can be very limiting.
 People talk about the awesome potential of the human mind.
 Incorrect use of the strong words or similar strong language can limit that potential.
 If you are an atheist, then you realize that it is problematic when you work against yourself.
 If you believe your mind is a gift from God, then you know it is not good to treat your gifts poorly.
 Regardless of your theology or philosophy there are good reasons to be wary of strong words.